-8.2.6 Hole worn in reclaimer or leak in reclaimer.
+8.2.6 Hole worn in reclaimer, or leak in reclaimer seams.
 Check entire reclaimer for negative-pressure leaks.

-8.2.7 If using media finer than 180-mesh, the reclaimer inlet baffle may need to be removed.
+8.2.7 If using media finer than 180-mesh, the inlet baffle of the reclaimer may need to be removed.
 Refer to Section 1.8.6.

-8.2.8 Optional externally-adjustable vortex cylinder requires adjustment.
+8.2.8 Optional externally-adjustable vortex cylinder out of adjustment.
 Adjust per Section 5.5.